-Increasing Diversity in the County Brings Black Maternal Health Disparities to the Foreground

-Environmental health disparities in Montgomery County also extend to maternal and infant health, as evidenced by rising preterm birth rates.
-From 2016 to 2023, overall preterm births across all races appear to have plateaued around 8%.
-When disaggregated by race, however, disparities emerge.
-Black mothers experience the highest rates of preterm births at 12% followed by 10% for Hispanic mothers.
-Asian/Pacific I at 12%, followed by 10% for Hispanic mothers, Asian/Pacific Island mothers at 8%, and white mothers at 8%.
+Increasing Diversity in the County Brings Black Maternal Health Disparities to the Foreground births at 12%, followed by 10% for Hispanic mothers, Asian mothers at 8%, and white mothers at 8%.
 These disparities highlight the disproportionate burden on Black mothers, who consistently face the highest rates in Montgomery County and across Pennsylvania.
 Environmental stressors, including air pollution, inadequate and/or unstable housing, and limited access to quality prenatal care, play a significant role in these inequities.